Scottish religion in the eighteenth century: Protestant missions

 Long after the triumph of the Church of Scotland in the Lowlands, Highlanders and Islanders clung to a form of Christianity infused with animistic folk beliefs and practices.
 The remoteness of the region and the lack of a Gaelic-speaking clergy undermined missionary efforts.
-The Scottish Society for the Promotion of Christian Knowledge (SSPCK) was founded by Royal Charter in 1708.
+The Scottish Society in Scotland for Propagating Christian Knowledge (SSPCK) was founded by royal charter in 1708.
 Its aim was partly religious and partly cultural, intending to "wear out" Gaelic and "learn the people the English tongue".
 By 1715, it was running 25 schools, by 1755 it was 116 and by 1792 it was 149, but most were on the edges of the Highlands.
-The difficulty of promoting Protestantism and English in a Gaelic speaking region, eventually led to a change of policy in the SSPCK and in 1754 it sanctioned the printing of a Bible with Gaelic and English text on facing pages.
+The difficulty of promoting Protestantism and English in a Gaelic speaking region, eventually led to a change of policy in the SSPCK, and in 1754 it sanctioned the printing of a New Testament with Gaelic and English text on facing pages.
 The government only began to seriously promote Protestantism from 1725, when it began to make a grant to the General Assembly known as the Royal Bounty.
 Part of this went towards itinerant ministers, but by 1764 there were only ten.
 Probably more significant for the spread of Protestantism were the lay catechists, who met the people on the Sabbath, read Scripture, and joined them in Psalms and prayers.
 They would later be important in the Evangelical revival.